 When an individual is diagnosed with a mental health disorder, such as conduct disorder, and a comorbid substance use disorder, such as an alcohol use disorder, this condition is usually referred to as a dual diagnosis or co-occurring disorders.

-Treatment for Co-Occurring Conduct Disorder & Alcohol Abuse
+Conduct Disorder Treatment & Alcohol Abuse

 APA reports that when an individual is diagnosed with a conduct disorder at an early age, they are likely to continue to have ongoing problems throughout their life if their families do not get them involved in some type of early intervention.
 There is a positive relationship between a diagnosis of conduct disorder as an adolescent or child, or even just having repetitive conduct problems as an adolescent or child, and later diagnosis of antisocial personality disorder.
 These individuals often have difficulty adapting to the demands of adulthood, such as maintaining fairly stable relationships and employment.
 They are at a high risk to become incarcerated or have other legal issues.
 Individuals with conduct disorder and comorbid alcohol use disorder are even more likely to have significant issues in adulthood if these conditions are not addressed early.

 According to the book Conduct Disorder, treatment for conduct disorder should start with a comprehensive evaluation performed by a licensed mental health professional.
 The evaluation should draw from numerous sources, including the child (adolescent), family members, teachers, other medical professionals who treat the child, and even get information from the legal system if there is legal involvement.
 This evaluation should be designed to address numerous areas of functioning and to identify any co-occurring conditions that will need treatment.